Reese’s Peanut Butter Oatmeal Cookies

 Instructions

-• In a large bowl, cream together the butter, sugars, and peanut butter until smooth.
+• In a large bowl, use a hand mixer to cream together the butter, sugars, and peanut butter until smooth.ย 1 cup salted butter, 2 cups granulated sugar, 2 cups light brown sugar, 3 cups peanut butter

-• Use an ice cream scoop to put about 2 inch balls on a cookie sheet.
+• Use a cookie scoop to put large 2-inch cookie dough balls on a parchment lined baking sheet pan.
 If you like a flat cookie, flatten the dough slightly.
-If you'd like the cookie thick and rounded, just leave the dough in a ball.
+If you'd like the cookie thick and rounded, just leave the dough in a ball.ย Press extra candy pieces or chocolate chips in the tops of the cookies for a pretty look.
+This is optional.

 Notes